AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 Encoding
 --------

-When reading MiraMon DBF files, the code page setting in the `.dbf` header is used to decode string fields to UTF-8, regardless of whether the original encoding is ANSI, OEM or UTF-8.
-The code page for UTF-8 is 255.
+When reading MiraMon DBF files, the code page setting in the `.dbf` header is used to translate string fields to UTF-8, regardless of whether the original encoding is ANSI, OEM or UTF-8.

 REL files are always encoded in ANSI.